FURever Helps Save Lives by Building a Community of Fosters for Larger Breed Dogs

 What’s the Issue?

-The reason for that may vary.
-Maybe some people are intimated by larger breeds, maybe they think they’re too much work, perhaps they assume they need a huge back yard for them or that they’re expensive to own.
+The reason for that may vary: Maybe some people are intimidated by larger breed dogs, think they’re too much work, assume they need to be in a big back yard or that they’re expensive to own.
+Not Necessarily True!!!

 Unfortunately, there’s always the potential that, for any dog, the longer it stays in a shelter, the more likely it will deteriorate and then become “at risk” of being euthanized.

-What’s the Difference Between an Animal Shelter & Dog Rescue?
+What’s the Difference Between a City Shelter & a Dog Rescue?

 City Animal Shelters